ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

 Create input namelists for CTSM and LILAC
 =========================================

-Introduce the following diffs to ./git_wrf_ctsm/ctsm/lilac/atm_driver/<file>
+Introduce the following diffs to ./your_directory_name/ctsm/lilac/atm_driver/<file>
+where <file> is atm_driver_in, ctsm.cfg, and lilac_in.
-by replacing the entries preceded by minus signs with the entries preceded by plus signs.
+In particular, replace the entries preceded by minus signs with the entries preceded by plus signs.

 diff ./lilac/atm_driver/atm_driver_in ./lilac/atm_driver/atm_driver_in: